Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Numerical Method

-To reproduce the initial uniform density, we generate glass-like initial conditions (ICs) using WVTICs \citep{ja:donnert2017,ja:arth2019}, which combines a weighted Voronoi mesh with a particle shuffling method to reproduce arbitrary density distributions with a set of SPH particles.
-The ICs created with this method were found to be superior to simple initial grids and random particle placements, minimising periodic oscillations in the net force on the perturber, and reducing initial variation in the local density distribution.
+To reproduce the uniform initial density, we generate glass-like initial conditions (ICs) using WVTICs \citep{ja:donnert2017,ja:arth2019}.
+This combines a weighted Voronoi mesh with a particle shuffling method to reproduce arbitrary density distributions with a set of SPH particles.
+The ICs created with this method were found to be superior to simple initial grids and random particle placements, minimising both periodic oscillations in the net force on the perturber and initial variation in the local density distribution.
+For the \texttt{Arepo} comparison runs, we use these particle positions as the cell centres for the initial mesh.

-The idealised setup is effectively scale free, characterised by $A$ in Equation (\ref{eq:a}) and the Mach number $\mathcal{M}$.
-The $A$ parameter sets the relationship between the perturber, from its mass and extent, and the medium, through the sound speed.
-In this context, the extent is taken to be equivalent to the softening scale of the potential.
-It should be noted that the $A$ parameter is defined by this softening scale, and the lower limit of the force integral $r_\mathrm{min}$ plays no role in defining the setup.
-Instead, the lower limit functions as a numerical fitting parameter, as discussed above.
-While we initially take $r_\mathrm{min} = r_\mathrm{s}$, this is not strictly required by the derivation.
-We choose to show forces calculated using $r_\mathrm{min}=r_\mathrm{s}$ for simplicity unless otherwise stated.
-We present radial break downs of the net force that show what $r_\mathrm{min}$ would produce a good fit in Section \ref{sec:res_time}.
+The idealised set-up is effectively scale free, characterised by $A$ and Mach number $\mathcal{M}$ \citep{ja:kim2009}.
+The wake grows linearly with sound speed $c_s$, with the deviation from the linear point mass solution dictated by the $A$ parameter.
+If one normalises the spatial coordinates by $c_st$, the wake should not change shape with time, as long as the limits in Equation (\ref{eq:wake_limits}) are respected.
+The $A$ parameter sets the relationship between the perturber, from its mass and softening, a proxy for the extent of the perturber, and the medium, through the speed of sound.

 The relative motion is captured by the Mach number.
-We run setups for a range of Mach numbers, exploring the regime where collisional DF differs most from collisionless DF, for $0.7 < \mathcal{M} < 2.0$.
-A range of $A$ values was also explored, from far inside the linear regime ($A=0.01$) through the transition regime ($A=1$) and beyond, into the highly non-linear regime ($A=10$).
-A number of different box sizes and resolutions were used.
-The different setups are summarised in Table \ref{tab:runs}.
-The size of the box $L$, and number of particles $N$, are both varied in certain runs.
+We run setups for a range of Mach numbers, exploring the regime where collisional DF differs most from collisionless DF, for $0.7 < \mathcal{M} < 2$.
+We explore a range of resolutions, dictated by the number of particles.
+The Mach range is explored with $N=256^3$, $512^3$, $1024^3$ particles, with the most samples at $512^3$.
+The different simulations are summarised in Table \ref{tab:runs}.
+The size of the box $L$ is varied in certain runs.
 Varying the particle number is used to effectively test the convergence of our results with resolution.